Morristown Car Accident Attorney

 If you have comprehensive and collision coverage, your own insurance company will typically cover the cost of necessary repairs.
 If your vehicle is considered a total loss, however, you can either accept the insurance company’s offer for the value of your car or seek other estimates for its value.
 The Di Lauri & Hewitt Law Group can provide added help in dealing with these financial issues.

 At the Di Lauri & Hewitt Law Group, we can provide you with the comprehensive representation for personal injury and car collision compensation cases.
-Give us a call today at (973) 343-5736 to schedule your consultation with us.
+Call us today at 973-354-5783 to schedule your consultation with us.
 We have a proven track record of success in providing the best representation for our clients in the states of New Jersey and New York.

 Get in touch with us